 Once a cannabis plant has been affected, it will take about 2-3 weeks for it to return to a normal growth cycle.
 Naturally, you don’t want this to happen.
 It will not only waste your time but also reduce your yields overall.

 An electric heater is a common option among growers.
 They can heat up your tent even in the coldest winter.
-However, there is one point you need to keep in mind, heated air is dry, so don’t let hot air directly blow to your plants.
-Choose an electric heater specifically designed for tents, ones equipped with a thermostat so they can turn the heating on/off according to the changes in temperature.
+However, there is one point you need to keep in mind, heated air is dry, so don’t let hot air directly blow into your plants.
+Choose an electric heater specifically designed for tents, one equipped with a thermostat so they can turn the heating on/off according to the changes in temperature.

-Heat mats are mainly used for germination since seeds sprout when the soil temperature reaches about 70°F. This doesn’t mean you have to remove the heat mats after the germination.
+Heat mats are mainly used for germination since seeds sprout when the soil temperature reaches about 70°F. This doesn’t mean you have to remove the heat mats after germination.
 Actually, many growers continue to use heat mats beyond the germination and seedling stages—with some, you can wrap the heat mat around a pot to keep a plant’s roots warm.

 This helps plants because in cold weather water and minerals can condense in the soil and when this happens it becomes more difficult for your plants to absorb water and nutrients from the soil.
 Heat mats can be used to warm the soil even after germination.

 Usually, we turn on the light in the morning and turn it off in the evening, matching our own schedule.
-However, you can interchange the lighting period—try running the lights at night to counteract the cold of night at winter.
+However, you can interchange the lighting period—try running the lights at night to counteract the cold of the night in winter.
 Grow lights are a great heat source (of course, this depends on the type of lamp—HID lamps produce more heat while LEDs produce less).

 Another solution you could look into is using some insulating fabric or material that can help isolate your grow tent from the external environment.
 There are a lot of cheap options online that can help retain heat in your tent—this can help reduce your electric bill when you combine it with a space heater.

-How to decrease the temperature? -control temperature in a grow tent
+How to decrease the temperature?

 In contrast, temperatures that are too high can also be harmful to your plants and will cause them to wilt or die over time.
-Here are some tips on how to control for high temperatures:
+Here are some tips on how to control high temperatures:

-Air conditioners-control temperature in a grow tent
+Air conditioners control temperature in a grow tent

 While an electric heater can be used to warm grow tents, we can also use an air conditioner to reduce heat.
 Like when you use a heater, an air conditioner dries out the air so make sure you balance humidity with a humidifier or by adding wet towels or other sources of moisture into the tent.